vreitech/mysqltokenizer/README.md

 # (i. e. just capitalize ther rest of tokens and remove line feeds and extra spaces)
 cat ./example.sql | podman run -i --rm docker.io/vreitech/mysqltokenizer -il
 ```

+If you decided to pull the image from GitHub package storage you can replace `docker.io` onto `ghcr.io` in image URI.